Overcomer (song)

-"Overcomer" is the lead single, released on June 21, 2013, from Mandisa's fourth album, Overcomer.
+"Overcomer" is the song by American singer Mandisa, released on June 21, 2013, as the lead single from her fourth album of the same name.

 Composition

-"Overcomer" is originally in the key of G Minor, with a tempo of 120 beats per minute.
+"Overcomer" is originally in the key of B-flat major, with a tempo of 120 beats per minute.
 Written in common time, Mandisa's vocal range spans from G3 to F5 during the song.

 Commercial performance

 Overcomer reached No. 1 on the Billboard Hot Christian Songs chart, and No. 3 on their Bubbling Under Hot 100 chart, spending a total of nine weeks on the latter chart.
 It also stayed No. 1 on the National Christian Audience chart for 12 weeks, as well as No. 1 for 14 weeks on SoundScan's Christian/Gospel Core Digital sales chart.

 The song was certified Gold by the RIAA on November 13, 2014, and achieved Platinum certification on January 23, 2020.

 Music video

 The music video's world premiere was aired on Good Morning America on September 5, 2013.
 The music video for the song premiered on September 12, 2013 on VEVO.
-Furthermore, the video has over forty million views on YouTube.
+Furthermore, the video has over 40 million views on YouTube.
 Featured in the video are Gabby Giffords, Mark Kelly, Robin Roberts, Scott Hamilton, and Hannah Curlee.